When expensive errors are made in business, clients are usually quick to claim redress and compensation for professional negligence. But not always.

-- How long does a liability last?
+- How long does your legal liability last?

 - Claims under contract law